macie-korte/fastapi_poc/README.md

     Any version earlier than 3.10 will raise syntax errors.
 2. Make sure pipx is installed, or pip3 if that is not possible.
 3. Install virtualenv
+4. Install sqlite (sqlite3 - only if you're working on a demo project and don't have access to an Archiver with a Postgers DB)
-4. Clone this git project - top level directory of fastapi_poc (e.g. `git clone git@gitlab.intradyn.com:mkorte/fastapi_poc.git`)
+5. Clone this git project - top level directory of fastapi_poc (e.g. `git clone git@gitlab.intradyn.com:mkorte/fastapi_poc.git`)
-5. Cd to fastapi_poc
+6. Cd to fastapi_poc
-6. Create a virtualenv for this project.
+7. Create a virtualenv for this project.
 Run `virtualenv fastapi-env`.
-7. Install the requirements: `pipx install -r requirements.txt` or `pip3 install -r requirements.txt`.
+8. Install the requirements: `pipx install -r requirements.txt` or `pip3 install -r requirements.txt`.
     If you get a notification of any missing requirements, try running `pipx install -r requirements2.txt`.
     That is more complete and was generated based on a pip-freeze of my local virtualenv instance, but it does include indirect requirements, not only direct requirements.